authenticfake/VoiceSurveyAgent/docs/harper/KIT.md

-I'll implement REQ-023: Frontend campaign management UI.
-This is a React/Next.js frontend implementation that provides campaign list, CSV upload, and campaign management functionality.
+I'll implement REQ-024: Frontend dashboard and export UI.
+This builds on REQ-017 (Campaign dashboard stats API) and REQ-018 (Campaign CSV export) to provide the frontend visualization and export functionality.

-Let me analyze the dependencies and existing code structure from the RAG context to ensure proper integration with the backend APIs from REQ-004 and REQ-006.
+Let me analyze the RAG context to understand the existing frontend structure from REQ-023 and align with the established patterns.